Time-optimal Convexified Reeds-Shepp Paths on a Sphere: Introduction

 \section{Introduction}

 \IEEEPARstart{A}{utonomous} vehicles and robotics have seen significant advancements and applications recently, creating a growing demand for effective path planning across diverse scenarios.
-In the realm of path planning, time-optimal paths hold significant value because they offer a fundamental metric on the configuration space \cite{balkcom2006time}.
-Additionally, they act as effective motion primitives \cite{frazzoli2005maneuver,mueller2015computationally}, which can be sampled or sequentially combined to tackle more complex tasks like avoiding obstacles.
-Typically, time-optimal path planning problems in a plane aim to find the path with the shortest time that connects an initial configuration\footnote{The configuration of a vehicle is defined by its position and orientation.} to a desired terminal configuration of a vehicle.
-The vehicle is modeled as a rigid body with kinematic constraints.
-In \cite{dubins1957curves}, such a problem was solved for a forward-moving vehicle with constant speed $v=1$, and bounded turning rate\footnote{With a constant speed, a bounded turning rate corresponds to a minimum turning radius.} $u\in[-U_{max},U_{max}]$, which is known as the Dubins vehicle.
-The authors proved that the optimal path must be of types $CCC$, $CSC$, or their degenerate forms, where $C$ represents a left or right turn with a maximum turning rate and $S$ denotes a straight line.
-In \cite{reeds1990optimal}, the problem was extended to the Reeds-Shepp (RS) vehicle, which moves both forward and backward with $v\in\{-1,1\}$.
-It was proven that the optimal path of an RS vehicle must be one of the following types: $CSC,$ $C|C|C,$ $CC|C,$ $C|CC,$ $CC|CC,$ $C|CC|C,$ $C|CSC,$ $CSC|C,$ $C|CSC|C$, or its degenerate form; here, $``|"$ represents a cusp.
+In the realm of path planning, time-optimal paths hold significant value because they provide a fundamental metric on the configuration space \cite{balkcom2006time}.
+Additionally, they act as effective motion primitives \cite{frazzoli2005maneuver,mueller2015computationally}, which can be sampled or sequentially combined to tackle more complex tasks such as obstacle avoidance.
+Time-optimal path planning problems typically seek the minimum-time path connecting an initial and a desired terminal configuration\footnote{The configuration of a vehicle is defined by its position and orientation.} of a vehicle subject to kinematic constraints.
+While time-optimal path planning has been extensively studied in the plane and in certain three-dimensional settings, the structure of time-optimal paths on curved manifolds, such as the sphere, remains far less understood.
+In particular, among the existing literature, the Dubins vehicle \cite{dubins1957curves} is the only model for which time-optimal paths on a sphere have been characterized \cite{darbha2023optimal,kumar2024generalization}.